PyoSH/Fusion-Lidar-Camera-ROS/README.md

 After getting Intrinsic & Extrinsic matrix from MATLAB procedure, transformation matrix altered by new one. which is ...

-will be updated... in Jan 2023
+will be updated... in Feb 2023